Click on the images to make them larger.

 Iris Lulu-Simoneaux Vacante

-Donald Sharp, holding just one of the several volumes of historical research he has gathered involving the "Tchefuncte River Corridor" and the towns along the waterway.
+Donald Sharp, holding just one of the 30 three-ring binders of historical research he has gathered involving the "Tchefuncte River Corridor" and the towns along the waterway.